pwbh/nyx/observer/README.md

 DISCONNECT [BROKER_ID]
 ```

-Lists an entity of a choice, see examples below, Entity ID can be a broker, topic, or a partition id
+List an entity of a choice

 ```
 LIST [ENTITY_ID]